cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 At cimt ag we developed and adapted multiple variants of tools and frameworks to support the modelling and loading of Data Vault, depending on the needs and capabilities of our customers.
 Exchangebilty of our tools between different teams/projects was very limited.
 One major issue was the lack of a reusable approach to describe the major asset we always create: The Data Vault loading Process, or as we call it **"The Data Vault Pipeline"**.

-The Data Vault Pipeline Description concept specifies a data structure with all necessary information to generate/implement/execute a data vault loading process.
+The Data Vault Pipeline Description is our solution, to fill taht gap.
+It specifies a data structure with all necessary information to generate/implement/execute a data vault loading process.
 The structure is independent from any technology or product.
 It can be created, converted and consumed by any tool, that wants to support it.
 This will enable development/adoption/integration/chaining of tools in the implementation process.
 Rather then trying to solve all problems in one tool (that either will be very expensive or might not support all steps of the implementation on the necessary level), there can be a more loosly coupled set of tools with exchangable components, depending on the individual requirements of the project.

 ## Take your time

-Even though the overall approach of the concept is following simple and robust rules, some parts might not appear very intuitive in the first reading.
+Even though the overall approach of the concept is simple, some parts might not appear very intuitive in the first reading.
 Please take your time to understand the requirements and solutions for the complex edge cases (especially relations).

 To get a first impression of the syntax you might look into [Data Vault method coverage and syntax examples](./Data_Vault_method_coverage_and_syntax_examples.md)